-Before the cutting, wiring (and cursing) begins, you should have all of your materials on-hand.
+Before the cutting, wiring (and cursing) begin, you should have all of your materials on-hand.
 This includes the speakers themselves.
 Although your ceiling speakers should be an acoustic match for the rest of your home theater speakers, this isn’t critical.
-You also don’t need to worry about finding a set with a ton of low-end bass: Your subwoofer will take care of that.
+You also don’t need to worry about finding a set with a ton of low-end bass — your subwoofer will take care of that.
 What you should look for is a model that features wide sound dispersion.
-As Dave Napoleone of Toronto-based Cloud 9 AV said, “ … the idea is to create a ‘dome’ of sound above you.”
+As Dave Napoleone of Toronto-based Cloud 9 AV said, “… the idea is to create a ‘dome’ of sound above you.”
 Ceiling speakers that are highly directional may not be as effective at this.

 How much you spend on these speakers will be a function of your budget as well as your existing gear.
 If your home theater receiver and/or your amp is a budget model, there’s little to be gained from buying expensive ceiling speakers.
 If you’ve got high-end equipment, however, you’ll just be cheating yourself by installing cheap speakers.

-Your ceiling speakers will be anywhere from 6 to 12-inches in diameter, which likely won’t be a problem given that most ceiling joists are 16 inches apart (on center), with a 14-inch gap between them.
+Your ceiling speakers will be anywhere from 6 inches to 12 inches in diameter, which likely won’t be a problem given that most ceiling joists are 16 inches apart (on center), with a 14-inch gap between them.
 The height/depth of the speakers, on the other hand, could present a problem.
-In really old homes, builders used massive wooden joists that are nine inches tall or more.
+In really old homes, builders used massive wooden joists that are 9 inches tall or more.
 Modern homes will have decidedly less space to play with.
 Before you settle on a ceiling speaker, make sure your ceiling can accommodate it.
-Most will only need three to four inches of clearance, but there are some that need eight or nine.
+Most will only need 3 to 4 inches of clearance, but there are some that need 8 or 9.